Raguram-N/BillianceAI-2/README.md

 Felina is an AI-powered personal teacher that explains, guides, questions, evaluates, motivates, and coaches — just like a real mentor.

-It is designed for school students, college learners, entrance exam candidates, competitive exam aspirants, and skill learners.
+It is designed for school students, college learners, entrance exam candidates, competitive exam aspirants, Mock interview and skill learners.

 ---